 Understanding how your loan repayment works can help you budget better and avoid surprises in the future.
+Moreover, use a loan calculator for education loan to calculate the monthly EMI and understand the interest rates, tenure and the total loan amount.
+This will make it easier for you to plan and choose a better education loan option.
 This blog provides a practical, step-by-step guide to using an education loan calculator, helping you make smarter financial decisions.

 What Is an Education Loan EMI?